AswathyD31/Global-super-store-Sales-Analysis/README.md

 o	Allow stakeholders to slice the data based on years, regions, and markets.

 ### Visuals and Reports
+** Donut Chart:**
-Donut Chart: Displays the top five cities by sales, sales by region and market.
+      Displays the top five cities by sales, sales by region and market.

+** Slicers:**
-•	Slicers: Provide filters for country, state, city and year, enabling stakeholders to explore data by specific dimensions.
+    Provide filters for country, state, city and year, enabling stakeholders to explore data by specific dimensions.
 •	Bar Charts: Show sales across different cities, states, and markets for easy comparison.
 •	Donut Chart: Illustrates the percentage breakdown of shipping modes (e.g., standard, expedited).
 •	Maps: Geographically display sales distribution to visualize market penetration across Countries.